-- 1. Push the "RESET" button to start the stopwatch. - 2.
-Push the "RESET" button to measure split-times.
-(The colon ":" will start flashing.) - Push the "RESET" button to display the final split-time or push the "SELECT" button to stop the stopwatch and display total elapsed time. - 4.
+- 1. Push the "RESET" button to start the stopwatch. - Push the "RESET" button or start switch "(§)" to measure split-times.
+(The colon ":" will start flashing.) - 3.
+Push the "RESET" button or start switch "(s)" to display the final splittime or push the "SELECT" button to stop the stopwatch and display total elapsed time. - 4.
 Push the "SELECT" button to reset the stopwatch.